apache/trafficcontrol/PULL_REQUEST_TEMPLATE.md

 ## What is the best way to verify this PR?
 <!-- Please include here ALL the steps necessary to test your PR.
-If your PR includes tests (and most should), provide the steps needed to run the tests.
+If your PR has tests (and most should), provide the steps needed to run the tests.
 If not, please provide step-by-step instructions to test the PR manually and explain why your PR does not need tests. -->